How Much Math Do I Need for a Psychology Undergraduate Degree?

 • Find additional study resources (either printed guides or online activities).

-• Take advantage of on-site or online tutoring programs.
+• Take advantage of in-person or online tutoring programs.

 • Try positive self-talk; it could help change your long-held mindset that you’re “bad at math.”